Quemandoacromo/playstation_models_bios_guide/README.md

   - **SCPH-100** :jp: - Japanese version, *released on 07 July 2000*.
   - **SCPH-101** :us: - North American SCPH-100, *released on 19 September 2000*.
   - **SCPH-102** :uk: - European SCPH-100, *released on 29 September 2000*.
-  - *2nd revision* of **SCPH-101** :us: / **SCPH-102** :uk: - as with SCPH-1001/SCPH-1002 at the beginning of lifespan, Sony released the revised version of console without naming them differently - no hardware difference, just revamped BIOS.
+  - *2nd revision* of **SCPH-101** :us: - Sony released the revised version of console without naming it differently - no hardware difference, just revamped BIOS.
+  - *2nd revision* of **SCPH-102** :uk: - same as above.
   - **SCPH-103** :earth_asia: - Southeast Asian SCPH-100. sources says it has better BIOS (4.6) than American analogue (4.4 / 4.5) - it is false, its BIOS matches 2nd revision of SCPH-102.
   - **SCPH-102A** / **SCPH-102B** / **SCPH-102C** :exclamation: - people believe that there are three different versions of SCPH-102 differ on their hardware or BIOS. in fact all those versions differ in packages and supplies only: SCPH-102A has AV cable & AC adapter, SCPH-102B has RFU adapter & AC adapter, SCPH-102C has AV cable, AC adapter and Euro-Scart-adapter.
 Also manuals for SCPH-102A/SCPH-102B are English only, while SCPH-102C is present in six European languages.